rgilks/acto/README.md

   - Default limits are defined in `lib/rateLimitSqlite.ts` (e.g., 10 text requests/min, 5 image requests/hour).
   - Adjust limits directly in `lib/rateLimitSqlite.ts` or consider moving them to environment variables for easier configuration.
   - Exceeding the limit returns an error to the user and logs details to the console and Sentry (if configured).
-- **Database Caching**: _(Review if applicable)_
-  - Previous implementation cached language exercises.
-It's unclear if game states or AI responses are currently cached.
-Caching might be less applicable to a dynamic adventure but could be implemented for specific scenarios.
+- **Database Caching**: _(Not currently implemented for adventure game state.
+Previous caching mechanisms for other features may have been removed.)_

 ## Setup and Running